ikvmnet/ikvm/README.md

 ## IkvmReference

-> **Warning**
-> IkvmReference fails to properly build assemblies under a TFM > `netcoreapp3.1`.
-Until this is resolved, you can use `netcoreapp3.1` to access the Java assembly in a library that you reference from other projects.

 IKVM includes build-time support for translating Java libraries to .NET assemblies.
 Install the `IKVM` package in a project that wants to reference Java libraries.
 Use the `IkvmReference` `ItemGroup` to indicate which Java libraries your project required.

 Example: